drvinceknight/drvinceknight.github.com/src/md/tch/main.md

 reading [1].

-Further to this, I believe it is important to be able to offer a rationale for all my teaching practice.
+Further to this, I believe it is important to be able to offer a rationale for all my pedagogic practice.
 Using a particular approach because of a traditional context is not a sufficient and valid reason.
 This does not preclude my use of traditional methods.
-An excellent text regarding evidence based practice in teaching is [2]  (a book I would recommend to all students).
+An excellent text regarding evidence based practice in learning is [2]  (a book I would recommend to all students).

 Based on a wide range of evidence (for example [3, 4]) I aim to create an active learning framework in my courses.
 My favored definition of active learning is